willie191998/to-do-app-with-docker-jerkins-prometheus/README.md

 - Using container networking to support multi-container applications
 - Creating Jerkins files, integrating Jenkins and GitHub
 - Using Jerkins to automate build and deployments
-- Deploy multi docker container to EC2 and monitor using Grafana, Prometheus
+- Deploy multi-docker container to EC2 and monitor using Grafana, Prometheus

 ## Getting Started